Christian Herbst: Career

 Herbst took an interest in archeology and numismatics from an early age.
 He therefore combined his law studies with an unpaid job as an assistant at the Royal Coin and Medal Collection.
 His studies of archeology and numismatics attracted the attention of Christian Jürgensen Thomsen.

 In 1848, he was employed as archivist at the Antiquarian-Topographical Archives and secretary for the Commission for the Storage of Antiquities.
-He worked for the new Museum of Nordic Antiquities from 1849 and became its inspector in 1866 alongside Thomsen who becamme its director.
+He worked for the new Museum of Nordic Antiquities from 1849 and became its inspector in 1866 alongside Thomsen who became its director.
 In 1887, he became chairman of the Museum of National History at Frederiksborg Castle.
 In 1892, he became director of the Rosenborg Collections and the Royal Coin and Medal Collection.